The Weary Chef

 For example, a traditional Turkish breakfast includes a variety of bite-sized delicacies.
 Accordingly, a classic Turkish breakfast is generally comprised of black and green olives, cucumbers, cured meats, dips and sauces, eggs, fresh cheeses, fresh tomatoes, fresh-baked bread, fruit preserves and jams, honey, pastries, and sweet butter.

-And, although there are some regional differences regarding the menu, all the Turkish regions have five elements in common: bread, spreads, cheese, eggs, and black tea.
+Although there are some regional differences in the menu, all the Turkish regions have five elements in common: bread, spreads, cheese, eggs, and black tea.

 1. Bread – Typical Element of Turkish Breakfast